smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 ### 7.&nbsp;&nbsp; Summary

-Summarize RVO and NRVO.
-Summarize compiler limitations.
+RVO (including NRVO) is a compiler technique to avoid copying an object that a function returns as its value.
+This optimization lets a function to efficiently return large objects while also simplifying the function's interface and eliminating scope for errors.
+However, ISO C++ does not require RVO, and support for RVO varies across compilers and by situation.
+Thus it is necessary to verify if the compiler performs RVO in a given situation and rewrite code to benefit from RVO, forego RVO, or work around lack of RVO.

-The struct `S` of Listing A is a good instrument to test if a compiler performs RVO in a given situation.
+The struct `S` in Listing A is a good instrument to test if a compiler performs RVO and NRVO in a given situation.

 {% include bookmark.html id="8" %}

 ### 8.&nbsp;&nbsp; Exercise

-Run all the examples in this post in MSVC.
-In all cases, run the code with optimization disabled (`/Od`) and again with optimization for speed (`/O2`).
+Run all the code examples in this post in MSVC.
+Run the code with optimization disabled (`/Od`, which is the default) and again with optimization for speed (`/O2`) enabled.
 Analyze the result from each run and compare the results across runs.
 For ease of use, set the active configuration to "Release" in all runs.

-**Note:** [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) is free to use.
-(This is not product promotion.)
+**Note:** [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) is free, just in case you do not already have MSVC installed.